-As of March 31, 2012, we had \$332.1 million in cash and cash equivalents, marketable securities and long-term investments, which included restricted cash and investments of \$4.2 million and approximately \$84.5 million of cash and cash equivalents and marketable securities that we are required to maintain on deposit with Silicon Valley Bank or one of its affiliates pursuant to covenants in our loan and security agreement with Silicon Valley Bank.
-In February 2012, we raised approximately \$65 million in net proceeds from a public offering of our common stock.
-We anticipate that our current cash and cash equivalents, marketable securities, long-term investments and funding that we expect to receive from existing collaborators will enable us to maintain our operations for a period of at least 12 months following the filing date of this report.
+As of September 30, 2012, we had \$674.7 million in cash and cash equivalents, marketable securities, short- and long-term restricted cash and investments and long-term investments, which included short- and long-term restricted cash and investments of \$40.2 million and \$82.9 million of cash and cash equivalents and marketable securities that we are required to maintain on deposit with Silicon Valley Bank or one of its affiliates pursuant to covenants in our loan and security agreement with Silicon Valley Bank.
+We anticipate that our current cash and cash equivalents, marketable securities, long-term investments and funding that we expect to receive from existing collaborators will enable us to maintain our operations for a period of at least 12 months following the end of the third quarter of 2012.
 However, our future capital requirements will be substantial, and we will need to raise additional capital in the future.
 Our capital requirements will depend on many factors, and we may need to use available capital resources and raise additional capital significantly earlier than we currently anticipate.
 These factors include:

-the progress and scope of the cabozantinib development program-We are focusing our proprietary resources and development efforts on cabozantinib, our most advanced product candidate, which is being studied in a variety of tumor types, with the goal of rapidly commercializing the compound.
+• the progress and scope of the development and commercialization activities with respect to cabozantinib -- We are focusing our proprietary resources and development efforts on cabozantinib, our most advanced product candidate, which is being studied in a variety of tumor types, with the goal of rapidly commercializing the compound.
 Cabozantinib is being evaluated in a broad development program encompassing multiple cancer indications.
-The current clinical program for cabozantinib is focused on the treatment of metastatic castration-resistant prostate cancer and medullary thyroid cancer and will be expanded to other solid tumor indications, based on encouraging interim data that have emerged from the RDT investigating cabozantinib in nine distinct tumor types and other clinical trials.
-In October 2011, we announced that our EXAM phase 3 clinical trial of cabozantinib in medullary thyroid cancer met its primary endpoint, and, in December 2011, the FDA granted us permission to initiate a rolling submission of an NDA for cabozantinib in medullary thyroid cancer.
-We initiated the submission in December 2011 by submitting to the FDA key parts of the NDA, including the preclinical information, and we expect to complete the NDA filing in the second quarter of 2012.
-Assuming priority review and approval of our NDA by the FDA, we currently anticipate a potential commercial launch of cabozantinib for the treatment of medullary thyroid cancer in the second half of 2012.
-In December 2011, we initiated our first phase 3 pivotal trial of cabozantinib in patients with metastatic castration-resistant prostate cancer using an endpoint of pain reduction (COMET-2).
-We also plan to initiate a phase 3 pivotal trial in metastatic castration-resistant prostate cancer patients with an overall survival endpoint (COMET-1) in the second quarter of 2012 as part of our comprehensive development plan for cabozantinib in castration-resistant prostate cancer.
-We are also planning other potential pivotal trials in prostate cancer.
+The current clinical program for cabozantinib is focused on the treatment of CRPC and MTC and will be expanded to other solid tumor indications, based on encouraging interim data that have emerged from the RDT investigating cabozantinib in nine distinct tumor types and other clinical trials.
+In October 2011, we announced that our EXAM phase 3 clinical trial of cabozantinib in MTC met its primary endpoint and on July 30, 2012, we announced that the

+FDA accepted our NDA, based on data from our EXAM trial, for filing and granted a Priority Review designation with a stated action date of November 29, 2012.
+Assuming approval of our NDA by the FDA, we currently anticipate a potential commercial launch of cabozantinib for the treatment of MTC in late 2012 or early 2013.
+As part of our comprehensive development plan for cabozantinib in CRPC, in December 2011, we initiated our first phase 3 pivotal trial of cabozantinib in patients with CRPC using an endpoint of pain reduction (COMET-2) and in May 2012 we initiated a second phase 3 pivotal trial in patients with CRPC with an overall survival endpoint (COMET-1).
+We are also evaluating the initiation of additional phase 3 pivotal trials.
 Our development and commercialization plans for cabozantinib are dependent on the extent of our available financial resources.
 There can be no assurance that we will have sufficient financial resources independently or through other arrangements to fund the trials that are currently planned or in process, to fund other clinical trials that we may desire to initiate in the future or to fund commercialization efforts.
 If adequate funds are not available, we may be required to delay, discontinue or elect not to pursue one or more trials or commercialization efforts for cabozantinib;